Portarlington, County Laois: French Festival

 A French festival, sometimes known as the Festival Français de Portarlington, has historically been held in the summer.
 The festival has typically run over a weekend, with live music, dance, sport, history, food and a parade.
 Portarlington's French influence and "Huguenot connections" are celebrated with street entertainers as well as French musicians playing on the opening day.
-No event was held in 2018.
+No event has been held since 2017.

 Sport

 Sports clubs in the area include the Gaelic Athletic Association clubs of Portarlington GAA (based at McCann Park and founded 1893), O'Dempseys GAA (based in Killenard and founded 1951) and Gracefield GAA (based at Gracefield and founded in 1920).

 Portarlington RFC is the local rugby union club.
 It was founded in 1974 and competes in the Leinster League.

 Association football (soccer) clubs include Gracefield FC, Arlington AFC, and Portarlington Town FC, each of which competes in the Combined Counties Football League of the Leinster Football Association.

 Other sporting clubs in the area include Portarlington Kestrels Basketball Club, Portarlington Lawn Tennis Club, Portarlington Taekwondo and Portarlington Golf Club.